 El Capitan Theatre.

 Yearning to relive your childhood and indulge in a Disney flick?
-El Capitan's your spot—the lavish 1926-built theater is devoted to screening classics like Cinderella, The Nightmare Before Christmas and Finding Nemo, as well as first-run Disney movies, including Pixar and Marvel.
+El Capitan's your spot—the lavish 1926-built theater screens classics like Cinderella, The Nightmare Before Christmas and Finding Nemo, as well as first-run movies from the Disney companies, including Pixar and Marvel.
 Tickets are indeed pricier than your run-of-the-mill cinema, but then again, where else do you get to see a 2,500-pipe organ be played before the show?

-If you're looking to brush up on some Hollywood history and peek your head in, Disney offers two tours of El Capitan.
+If you're looking to brush up on some Hollywood history and peek your head in, there are two tours offered of El Capitan.
 The 30-minute-long Disney Movie Palace & Backstage Tour ($15, 8:30am) takes you into the dressing rooms, behind the curtain and, of course, inside the actual theater auditorium, including a close-up photo op with the grand Wurlitzer organ.
-The 15-minute Express Tour ($5) runs throughout the day, but because of scheduled screenings it likely won't take you inside the actual auditorium.
+The 15-minute Express Tour ($9) runs throughout the day, but because of scheduled screenings it likely won't take you inside the actual auditorium.
 We'd definitely lean toward the longer tour (walk-ups are welcome at both), but at the same time, no experience beats simply settling in for a movie.

 |Venue name:||El Capitan||Contact:|

 |Opening hours:||Backstage theater tour 8:30am|

 |Price:||3-D general admission $20, VIP $30 (includes reserved seat, popcorn and drink); discounts available for children, seniors, 2-D movies and throwback nights; Disney Movie Palace & Backstage Tour $15, Express Tour $5|

 |Do you own this business?|